flori-schwa/IT-Sec2/Tutorials/Chapter_2_Crypto/04_AES_ECB_en.md

                	uint8_t *output);
 ```

-The cipher_encrypt function encrypts a data block of the block size stored in `cipher_interface_t` and takes as argument a pointer to an initialized `cipher_t` structure.
+The cipher_encrypt function encrypts a data block of the block size stored in `cipher_interface_t` and accepts as arguments three pointers, one to the initialized `cipher_t` struct,
-takes as argument a pointer to an initialized `cipher_t` structure,
-a pointer to the plaintext buffer and a pointer to the ciphertext buffer (where the output should be written to).
+another to the plaintext buffer and finally one to the output buffer (where the encrypted plaintext should be written to).
-The plaintext and ciphertext buffers should contain a block of the used algorithm (for AES at least 16 bytes).
+The plaintext and ciphertext buffers should consist of a block of the used algorithm (for AES at least 16 bytes).

 The function returns 1 if the encryption was successful.

-## cipher_decrypt
+## Function `cipher_decrypt`

 ```c
 /**